 Horizontal mounting plates can be attached a surface using a variety of techniques, such as Bolts, Bonding, Welding, tec.
 The mounting plates are supplied with 10 mm diameter holes but we recommend that a 6mm fixing is used, together with a washer.
 The mounting plates are generally fabricated from mild steel and then zinc plated.
 We, therefore, recommend the use of 'plated' fixings.
 Stainless steel fixings should only be used with stainless steel brackets.
 Where the plates are to be welded, we suggest that plating be removed locally, prior to welding or ordered in an un-plated condition.
-Welds would then be painted to prevent corrosion.

-Since tilt meters detect very small movements, any bonding material used to fix the mounting brackets MUST be rigid when it has cured (set).
-Many, apparently rigid, bonding materials are not actually rigid and can 'creep' with time.
-(For example, ARALDITE $^{(TM)}$, a proprietary epoxy resin appears 'hard' when cured but is, in fact, NOT a rigid fixing material.)
+Since tilt meters detect very small movements, any bonding material used to fix the mounting brackets MUST be rigid when it has cured ( set ).
+Many, apparently rigid, materials are not actually rigid and can 'creep' with time.
+(For example, ARALDITE(TM), a proprietary epoxy resin appears 'hard' when cured but is, in fact, NOT a rigid fixing material.)

-1. Position the bracket on the location intended for installation.
-The surface of the tilt meter fixing bracket will need to be close to horizontal so that the sensors is set near to its 'mid-point'.
+Position the bracket on the location intended for installation.
+The tilt meter fixing surface of the bracket will need to be close to horizontal where the sensor is required to operate over its full range (+/- 15 degrees).
 A bubble level can be used to check that this can be achieved.
+Where only a small portion of the operating range is required, the levelling of the mounting plate is less critical.
 Mark the location of the bracket and remove it.

 2. Ensure the mounting surface at the intended location is clean and free of any raised areas that may prevent good contact with the underside of the tilt meter bracket.
-Since this installation uses an adhesive and should not be 'flexed', it is necessary to ensure that the bracket has good contact with the underlying surface.
+Since this installation uses an adhesive, it is necessary to ensure that the bracket has good contact with the underlying surface.
 It may be necessary to use a grinder to remove raised areas.